Anish97/HighwayDriving/README.md

 assuming that maximum braking acceleration would be applied.

 ### Left Intent
 The algorithm checks if there are no other vehicles within 30 metres in the lanes left to the ego vehicle.
 If yes, the state remains in the Left Intent state.
 If not, the state changes to Left Lane Chnage state.
+The target lane is the lane left to the ego vehicle.

 ### Left Lane Change
 This is when there are no other vehicles within 30 metres in the lanes left to the ego vehicle.
-The ego vehicle moves to the lane immeditely left to it in a smooth trajectory.
+The ego vehicle moves to the lane immediately left to it in a smooth trajectory.
+The target lane is the lane left to the ego vehicle.

 ### Right Intent
 The algorithm checks if there are no other vehicles within 30 metres in the lanes right to the ego vehicle.
 If yes, the state remains in the Right Intent state.
 If not, the state changes to Right Lane Chnage state.
+The target lane is the lane right to the ego vehicle.

 ### Right Lane Change
 This is when there are no other vehicles within 30 metres in the lanes right to the ego vehicle.
-The ego vehicle moves to the lane immeditely right to it in a smooth trajectory.
+The ego vehicle moves to the lane immediately right to it in a smooth trajectory.
+The target lane is the lane right to the ego vehicle.

-Note that in Left Intent and Right Intent states, all lanes left/right to the ego vehicle are checked for nearby vehicles (instead of only the immediate left/right lanes) since there is a possibility of a vehicle two lanes away from the ego vehicle moving to the same lane as the ego vehicle as the same time.
+* Note that in Left Intent and Right Intent states, all lanes left/right to the ego vehicle are checked for nearby vehicles (instead of only the immediate left/right lanes) since there is a possibility of a vehicle two lanes away from the ego vehicle moving to the same lane as the ego vehicle as the same time.

+## Trajectory Planning

+After we obtain the target lane from the Behaviour Planning step, the near future trajectory of the ego vehicle is planned.
+A First-In-First-Out vector of trajectory points is maintained and as the vehicle traverses over these points, new points are added from a spline curve.
+The spline is calculate by intrapolating over the last two points (most recently added) of the trajectory points and one point far ahead (30metres) in the target lane.
+This ensures that the trajetory is smooth and eventually the ego vehicle ends up in the target lane.
+To simplify calculation, the spline curve is calculated in the ego vehicle's reference frame by transforming the required points by translation and rotation.